Pocket money – from what age, how much and what for?

 Tip 5: Don’t base pocket money on achievements

-Pocket money should not be used as a means of education and should be paid regardless of behaviour or performance at school.
+Pocket money should be paid regardless of behaviour or performance at school.
 Extra work around the house can be rewarded with a “bonus”, however normal daily help should go without saying and not be rewarded.

 Tip 6: Don’t give pocket money early